decant09/learn-the-lingo-quiz/README.md

 The main pop of colour is the purple colour, #4C2F6C, used for the background of the answer areas.
 I chose a purple colour as this is a colour representative of Scotland.
 The national emblem of Scotland is the purple thistle.
 Once this purple colour was chosen I used a colour palette website called [color-name](https://www.color-name.com/hex/4C2F6C).
-I used the colur palettes generated from the purple colour to inform the other colour choices.
+I used the colour palettes generated from the purple colour to inform the other colour choices.
 ![](/docs/colour_palette/color_name_palette.png)
 - Dark Mode Palette
 Compiling the dark mode palette involved only swapping some of the main colours of the light mode palette around.
-An additional dark gray colour, #272D3C, was chosen by using the light mode font colour, #0F0916, to generate a matching gradient palette usin [ColorSpace](https://mycolor.space/?hex=%230F0916&sub=1).
+An additional dark gray colour, #272D3C, was chosen by using the light mode font colour, #0F0916, to generate a matching gradient palette using [ColorSpace](https://mycolor.space/?hex=%230F0916&sub=1).
 ![](/docs/colour_palette/colorspace.png)
 - Correct/Incorrect Answer Palette